-When in the Windows Desktop App (not in the Start screen) press the Fn + Esc key combination, Control Center Launch button (toggles the Control Center On/Off) or double-click the icon in the notification area of the taskbar to launch the Control Center.
-The Control Center gives quick access to frequently used controls and enables you to quickly turn the camera/touch pad on/off (see Appendix B for full details).
+When in the Windows Desktop application (not in the Start screen) press the Fn + Esc key combination, or double-click the icon in the notification area of the taskbar to toggle the Control Center on/off.
+The Control Center gives quick access to frequently used controls and enables you to quickly turn the camera/Touch Pad on/off (see Appendix B for full details).

-Figure 1 - 7 - Control Center
+Figure 1 - 15 - Control Center